zoodles/vocab/README.md

 ### Merging new translations into project string files

+For new languages, you simply take the file containing the full translation and put it in the proper directory under the `res` directory.

-Integrate the translations with the following command:
+Integrate _partial_ the translations with the following command:

     cd APP_ROOT
     vocab merge android